canwe/blog/_posts/2012-03-09-anagram-tester-in-java.md

 While browsing the net, I found this problem somewhere - to write a code that tests the given two strings are anagrams or not.
 From Wiki,

-> 'An **anagram** is a type of word play, the result of rearranging the letter of a word or phrase to produce a new word or phrase, using all the original letters exactly once; for example *orchestra* can be rearranged into *carthorse*.'
+> 'AnÂ **anagram**Â is a type ofÂ word play, the result of rearranging the letter of a word or phrase to produce a new word or phrase, using all the original letters exactly once; for exampleÂ *orchestra*Â can be rearranged intoÂ *carthorse*.'Â

 I tried to solve this problem using Java and below is the result of it.
 The algorithm I tried is very simple:

-1. Clean the input - remove all the spaces and punctuation marks (because it doesn't affect the compassion).
+1. Clean the input - remove all the spaces and punctuation marks (because it doesn't affect theÂ compassion).
 2. Go through character by character from string *one* and check if that character exists in string *two*.
 3. If exists, then remove it from string *two *and move on to next character.
 If not exists, then we found a mismatch and the string is not an anagram.
 4. If all character from string *one *exists in string *two*, then we found it's an anagram.

-##  Java code to test two strings are anagrams:
+## Â Java code to test two strings are anagrams:

 [gist id="2007044"]